Choose Language: EN CN BH VI

 Hernia information

-A Hernia happens when an organ protrudes through a surrounding tissue wall, resulting in a visible lump or bulge under the skin.
+A hernia occurs when an organ or tissue pushes through a weak spot in the muscle or fascia that contains it.
+This results in a visible lump or bulge under the skin.
 Hernias usually happen in the abdomen area, but can also occur in other areas like the groin area and belly button.
+Most hernias do not go away on their own and require surgery to prevent potentially life-threatening complications.

 What is Hernia